-Yes, even if you are an NRI you are entitled to claim a tax deduction under Section 80CCC of the Income Tax Act, 1961.
+Yes, even if you are an NRI, you are entitled to claim a tax deduction under Section 80CCC of the Income Tax Act, 1961.

 Q- Can HUF take the tax benefit u/s 80CCC?

-Q- Can you make a claim under both Section 80C as well as 80CCC of the Income Tax Act, 1961?
+Q- Can you claim under Section 80C and 80CCC of the Income Tax Act, 1961?

 Yes.
-However, aggregate limit under sections 80CCC, 80C, and 80CCD is Rs.
+However, the aggregate limit under sections 80CCC, 80C, and 80CCD is Rs.
 1.5 Lakhs.

 Q- You are covered by an insurance plan that has nothing to do with pension plans.
 Can you still claim the tax benefit under Section 80CCC?